Cigarette & Cigarette Use Taxes

 - sales out-of-state;

-- cigarettes lost through fire, theft, etc., that is supported by proper documentation;
+- cigarettes and little cigars lost through fire, theft, etc., if the loss is supported by proper documentation;

-- sales of cigarettes to residents incarcerated in penal institutions and to resident patients of state-operated mental health facilities that have been manufactured as part of a correctional industries program;
+- sales to residents incarcerated in penal institutions and to resident patients of state-operated mental health facilities when the cigarettes or little cigars have been manufactured as part of a correctional industries program;

 - sales to U.S. military personnel through officially recognized agencies physically located at military bases; and